Skip to content

 nmap -sn -PE -PP -PS21,22,23,25,80,113,443 -PA80,113,443,10025 --source-port 53 203.0.113.0/24 -oA initial_sweep

-Why this command?
-Standard -sn ping sweeps are blocked by default Windows firewalls and perimeter gateways.
-I’m forcing Nmap to throw a surgical mix of ICMP Echo, Timestamp requests, and highly specific TCP SYN/ACK packets disguised as returning DNS traffic (--source-port 53).
+What’s this doing?
+Standard ping sweeps get blocked by Windows firewalls and edge gateways.
+Instead, I’m mixing ICMP Echo requests, Timestamp requests, and specific TCP packets that look like DNS traffic responses (--source-port 53).
+It’s subtle enough to slip past most defenses.

 3. When Things Go Wrong: The Silent Drop

-Only four hosts returning traffic on a /24 corporate subnet is highly suspicious.
-I’m hitting a wall.
-The packets aren’t being rejected (TCP RST); they are being silently dropped.
-This screams stateful firewall inspection.
-If I just up the speed (-T4), the firewall will throttle me harder or blacklist me.
+Four hosts on a /24 corporate subnet?
+That’s wrong.
+The packets aren’t being rejected—they’re being silently dropped.
+A stateful firewall.
+If I speed up the scan, the IPS will just throttle me harder or blacklist my IP entirely.

 nmap -sA -T2 203.0.113.0/24